Drchip61/ml-skip-trans/README.md

 # Sktr
-This repo holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)
+This repo holds code for [Sktr:Skip-Transformer Unet]

 ## Usage